aliy98/ros-moveit-opencv-ontology/docs/software_architecture.rst

 `arch_skeleton <https://github.com/buoncubi/arch_skeleton>`_ example is used with some changes (e.g. planner and controller delay time, battery level).

-Other main part of software architucture consists of finite state machine for having a better overview of process states and transitions among them and `aRMOR <https://github.com/EmaroLab/armor>`_ for using the ontology of topogical map for controling the robot in ROS.
+Other main part of software architucture consists of finite state machine which is based on `smach <http://wiki.ros.org/smach>`_ for having a better overview of process states and transitions among them and `aRMOR <https://github.com/EmaroLab/armor>`_ for using the ontology of topogical map for controling the robot in ROS.